karencch/cs-capstone-final-project/README.md

 # The project
 The goal of the capstone project was to create a data product that addresses an organizational need using machine learning concepts.

-# How to access project
+# How to access the project
 I have included a Word document which is a "Quick Start Guide" and has the Google Colab link to my project.
 Please note: My actual "data product" with a user interface is at the very bottom of the Google Colab notebook.